dev-florian/fullib-js/readme.md

 - Optimisations
 - New anim options ( trigger elem on the top / middle / bottom )

+## News 2.0.4
+- [Carousel] Fixed error on load and add readme to handle errors

 ## News 2.0.3
 - [Animation] Replace checking isScrollMobile by typeof